 MoneyGeek Analysis:

-States With the Best and Worst Drivers
+Which States Have the Best and Worst Drivers in America?

-Updated: November 1, 2024
+Updated: December 11, 2024

 Advertising & Editorial Disclosure

 While bad drivers span the U.S., some states have safer drivers than others.
-Utilizing data from the NHTSA, Insurance Institute for Highway Safety and other sources, MoneyGeek ranked the safest and most dangerous drivers in the U.S. with an overall driver score calculated from factors in the categories of safe driving habits (observed safety belt use, distracted driving fatalities and unrestrained fatalities), safe driving choices (DUI fatalities, speeding fatalities and DUI arrests) and percentage of drivers with auto insurance.
+Utilizing data from the NHTSA, Insurance Institute for Highway Safety and other sources, MoneyGeek ranked the safest and most dangerous drivers in the U.S. with an overall driver score calculated from factors in the categories of safe driving habits (observed safety belt use, distracted driving fatalities and unrestrained fatalities), safe driving choices (DUI fatalities, speeding fatalities and DUI arrests) and the percentage of drivers with auto insurance.
 Here’s what we found.

 States With the Safest Drivers in the US